rajangdavis/osvc-rest/README.md

 ## Underlying Tech and Attribution
 osvc-rest is written in [golang](https://golang.org).

-I borrowed the initial codebase from [here](https://github.com/dharmeshkakadia/cobra-example); it is _significantly_ different than the original.
+I started with [this initial codebase](https://github.com/dharmeshkakadia/cobra-example) and built/tested the features from there.